 Hello there.
 I’m Adam McFarland.
 I’m one of the co-founders of Pure Adapt, Inc, located in Albany, NY.
 Our primary business is Detailed Image, an e-commerce store for high end car care supplies.
 We do almost everything in-house: design, programming, marketing, inventory management, warehouse operations, and more.
 Since our inception in 2006 we’ve bootstrapped all of our growth internally.
 No outside funding, just hard work and reinvesting profits.

 I spend most of my days programming for Detailed Image and overseeing our web marketing initiatives, but like a lot of business owners I spend quite a bit of time on HR, customer service, and anything else that’s needed.
 I have two partners, Mike and Greg, who do a tremendous job managing other aspects of the business.
 We’ve operated from our warehouse in Guilderland Center, NY since 2008.
-It started out as a 5,200 sq-ft space, which we then expanded to over 10,000 sq-ft in 2016 to accommodate our growth.
-We have an exceptional staff of full-time employees, part-time employees, and contractors that help make the magic happen.
+It started out as a 5,200 sq-ft space, which we then expanded in 2016 and 2019 to accommodate our growth.
+Our current space is now over 16,000 sq-ft We have an exceptional staff of full-time employees, part-time employees, and contractors that help make the magic happen.
 Every day we strive for fantastic customer service, a great website, efficient warehouse operations, a strong culture, and building a company for the long haul.

 You can connect with me on Twitter, LinkedIn, by leaving a comment on a post, or by emailing me at adam@ this domain.
-Please note that I adhere to our email policy, which can be summed up by saying: if you take the time to write me a personalized email (i.e. not a mass PR blast) then I will take the time to write you back.
-What a novel concept!
+Please note that I adhere to our email policy, which can be summed up by saying: if you take the time to write me a personalized email (i.e. not a mass PR blast) then I will likely take the time to write you back.